 Any outstanding balance after a change of ownership will become the responsibility of the new property owner, as the debt remains with the land, not with the customer.

-For solicitors and customers looking to calculate property settlement figures, the change also means a new way to calculate a Water Cost Estimate*.
+For solicitors, conveyancers and customers looking to calculate property settlement figures, there is a new way to calculate a Water Cost Estimate.

-Simpler Billing means service charge periods now start from the same date as the last meter reading date.
+Thanks to our Simpler Billing initiative, service charge periods now start from the same date as the last meter reading date.

-To calculate the unbilled service charges a vendor is responsible for, simply multiply the number of days between the last meter reading and the settlement date.
+To calculate the unbilled service charges a buyer is responsible for, simply multiply the daily price by the number of days between the last meter reading and the settlement date.